-ENote You must enter dates that fall within the tax year (January 2021 through December 2021, for calendar-year filers) on Lines 2a and 2b.
-For example, if you or your spouse moved out of Illinois before December 31, 2021, enter the actual month, day, and year you moved out of Illinois.
+Note: You must enter dates that fall within the tax year (January 2023 through December 2023, for calendar-year filers) on Lines 2a and 2b.
+For example, if you or your spouse

-- began living in Illinois on or before January 1, 2021, enter 01/01/21. - □ began living in Illinois after January 1, 2021, enter the actual month, day, and year you began living in Illinois. - moved out of Illinois on or after December 31, 2021, enter 12/31/21.
+- began living in Illinois on or before January 1, 2023, enter 01/01/23. - began living in Illinois after January 1, 2023, enter the actual month, day, and year you began living in Illinois. - moved out of Illinois on or after December 31, 2023, enter 12/31/23. - moved out of Illinois before December 31, 2023, enter the actual month, day, and year you moved out of Illinois.

-Line 3: If you were a resident of Iowa, Kentucky, Michigan, or Wisconsin, during any part of the tax year or were living in Illinois only to accompany your military service member spouse who was stationed In Illinois, check the appropriate box.
+Line 3: If you were a resident of lowa, Kentucky, Michigan, or Wisconsin, during any part of the tax year or were living in Illinois only to accompany your military service member spouse who was stationed In Illinois, check the appropriate box.

-ENote → If you check the military spouse box, attach the military service member's Form W-2 showing military wages.
+Note: If you check the military spouse box, attach the military service member's Form W-2 showing military wages.